SlimJallouli/stm32mcu_aws_mar/README.md

 ## 7 Register your boards with AWS
 ### 7.1 Read the device certificate

-Type the following commant to get the device certificate
+Type the following command to get the device certificate
   ```
 pki export cert tls_cert
 ```